hasadna/hasadna-k8s/charts-external/odata/README.md

   * If installed using production setup on GKE, set persistent disk names:
     * ckanDbPersistentDiskName: `odata-test1-db`
     * datastore.persistentDiskName: `odata-test1-datastore`

+## Deploy a new environment

+* Connect to the relevant environment
+  * `source switch_environment.sh odata-minikube`
 * Deploy
   * You can either initialize a new, empty environment or restore from backup
   * Initialize a new, empty environment
     * `./deploy.sh --install`
-  * Restore from backup
-    * To restore from live environment
-      * Switch to previous environment
-        * `source switch_environment.sh odata`
-      * Stop the ckan pod - to prevent writes to DB
-        * `kubectl delete deployment ckan`
-      * Create the backups
-        * `./kubectl.sh exec db -c db -- bash /db-scripts/backup.sh`
-        * `./kubectl.sh exec datastore-db -c db -- bash /db-scripts/backup.sh`
-      * Wait ~1 minute for files to be available on google storage (for today's date)
-        * `source switch_environment.sh odata test1`
     * Create a Google Cloud service account file with permissions to read the backup files
     * You should have the Google Cloud Storage urls to the db and datastore-db backup files.
+    * For Minikube environment - restore only the DB
+      * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://odata-k8s-backups/production/blue/ckan-db-dump-$(date +%Y-%m-%d).ckan.dump`
+    * For production environment - restore the datastore DB as well
       * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://odata-k8s-backups/production/blue/ckan-db-dump-$(date +%Y-%m-%d).ckan.dump gs://odata-k8s-backups/production/blue/datastore-db-dump-$(date +%Y-%m-%d).datastore.dump`
 * Wait for all pods to be in Running state
   * `./kubectl.sh loop get pods`
   * If a pod has problems try to force recreate